USEPA/CMAQ/CCTM/src/MECHS/README.md

 ### Creating or modifying a mechanism's photochemistry

 Editing the Fortran modules is one way to make simple changed to photochemistry.
-Complex changes or creating new photochemistry scheme requires 1) using the CMAQ chemical mechanism utility, CHEMMECH, to produce the new Fortran modules and creating new namelist with a text editor.
+Complex changes or creating new photochemistry scheme requires 1) using the CMAQ chemical mechanism utility, CHEMMECH, to produce the new Fortran modules and 2) creating new namelists with a text editor.
 The CHEMMECH utility translates an ASCII files lists reaction into the two Fortran module used by CMAQ.
 It is a Fortran program that must be compiled before using.
 For more information, consult the README file under $CMAQ_MODEL/UTIL/chemmech.

 ### Using species namelist files